Mark B. Levin

-Mr. Levin has served three times as a Public Member of the U.S. Delegation to meetings of the Organization on Security and Cooperation in Europe (OSCE): the October 2004 Human Dimensions Implementation Meeting, in Warsaw, the June 2003 Conference on Anti-Semitism, in Vienna, and the November 1994 Review Meeting, in Budapest.
-In addition, Mr. Levin has represented NCSEJ at many other OSCE meetings, and served as a Public Advisor for the U.S. Delegation to the OSCE's April 2004 Berlin Conference on Anti-Semitism.
+Meeting in Warsaw, Poland, the June 2003 Conference on Anti-Semitism in Vienna, Austria, and the November 1994 Review Meeting in Budapest, Hungary.
+In addition, Mr. Levin has represented NCSEJ at many other OSCE meetings and served as a Public Advisor for the U.S. Delegation to the OSCE's April 2004 Berlin Conference on Anti-Semitism.

 In December 1987, as a member of the Summit Task Force, Mr. Levin was a key figure in organizing the Washington Mobilization on behalf of Soviet Jews which brought more than 250,000 people to the nation’s capital.
 In 2002, he again worked closely with the Conference of Presidents of Major American Jewish Organizations and other NCSEJ member agencies to organize the massive April 15 National Rally for Israel.